Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 Olympus EM5 II with 12-45mm f4 Pro lens - 3 bracketed exposures processed in "Merge to HDR Pro" and edited in PS.

 Which exposure technique is best?
 Knowledge is an enabler and necessary.
 It's good to know more about sensors and how we optimize their performance because digital cameras can do more and are more complex than analog cameras.
 That's also why I spent so much time on the image sensor and managing its saturation and SNR.
-This article illustrated different computational and image results.
+This article illustrates different computational and image results.
 Each scene is unique and benefits from an experienced photographer showcasing its beauty.
 The type of scene and final image determine which exposure technique is better...

 The Olympus E-M5 II is a surprisingly capable camera in 2024 and can be bought "like new" for less than $250.
 It has almost all the computational and video features of the E-M1 II.
 Used Olympus cameras like the E-M10 II, E-M5 II, E-M1 I/II/III, and the E-PL8/9 are selling at bargain prices...